A Guide to Security Clearance for U.S. Government Jobs

 All personnel involved in the PSI or adjudication process must meet the highest standards of integrity and personal conduct.
 All information received during the course of a PSI is scrupulously protected under the Privacy Act of 1974 and other applicable laws and statutes of the United States.

-If you receive a security clearance, you will be notified by your employing organization.
+Your security officer can keep you updated as to the status of your PSI.
+If you are granted a security clearance, you will be notified by your employing organization.
 Before you can have access to classified information, your employing organization must also give you a security briefing.
-To find out the status of your security clearance, contact your security officer.

 If you are denied a security clearance or an assignment to a sensitive position or a position of trust, or your current clearance or access is revoked, you have the right to appeal the adjudicative decision.
 Under such circumstances, you will be provided a statement of the reason(s) why you are ineligible for the clearance and the procedures for filing an appeal.
 If you believe the information gathered about you during the investigation is misleading or inaccurate, you will be given the opportunity to correct or clarify the situation.